 * Click here for rating key

-Gaucho Piccadilly Restaurant Review: The expansion of the Gaucho chain has been rapid and successful, but this Gaucho, the flagship, ups the ante.
-For a start it occupies four floors with a ground floor wine bar and specialist wine shop, and three floors of restaurants.
+Gaucho Piccadilly Restaurant Review: The expansion of the Gaucho chain was rapid and successful, but this outpost, the flagship, ups the ante.
+For a start, it occupies four floors with a ground floor wine bar and specialist wine shop, and three levels of restaurants.
 If you haven't been to a Gaucho before, then the cow skin wallpaper and pouffes come as a surprise, but after that most people enter into the Argentinean spirit.
-The steaks are really topnotch, guaranteed to satisfy the fussiest beef eater.
-Other tastes are catered to with veal sweetbreads, lobster and seafood platters, pastas and salads.
-The wine list is first-rate; desserts range from cheesecakes to Argentinean pancakes and whipped ice cream with whisky.
+Steaks are really topnotch, guaranteed to satisfy the fussiest beef eater.
+Other tastes are catered to with a range of homemade specialist sausages, lobster and seafood platters, pastas and salads.
+The wine list is first-rate; desserts range from salted dulce de leche cheesecake to lemon curd mousse with Italian meringue, blueberries and pistachios.
 You wonder if a menu that covers so much can keep up the quality.
 But don't worry; this is a class chain of restaurants.